 - Wait until they are cooled enough before taking them out of the muffin pan (I know, it’s hard).

-- The batter will be more liquidy than our normal muffin or cake batter.
+- The batter will be more liquid than our normal muffin or cake batter.
 Trust, me the oats will soak up the liquid.
-And it will turn out so moist, soft and chewy.
+And it will turn out so moist, soft, and chewy.

 Other Flavors for Baked Oatmeal Cups

 The sky is unlimited when it comes to the add-ons you can choose for these baked oatmeal cups.
 Try these combinations:

 - Banana Nut